Uberspace/paternoster/README.md

 should be added to the `paternoster/test`-directory.
 Please refer to the [pytest-documentation][] for further details.

+NOTE: you might need to install the the proper _"devel"_ package, for the Python versions you want to test.

 ### Integration Tests

 Some features (like the `become_root` function) require a correctly setup Linux